oleglite/giis/README.md

 giis
 ====
-Realization of rasterization algorithms on python with PySide.
+Realization of rasterization algorithms in python with PySide.

 Done:
  - Digital Differential Analyzer